huggingface/Google-Cloud-Containers/examples/gke/deploy-paligemma-2-with-tgi/README.md

 >     --location=$LOCATION
 > ```
 >
 > Additionally, note that you can also use the "RAPID" channel instead of the "STABLE" if you require any Kubernetes feature not shipped yet within the latest Kubernetes version released on the "STABLE" channel, even though using the "STABLE" channel is recommended.
-For more information please visit <https://cloud.google.com/kubernetes-engine/versioning#specifying_cluster_version>.
+For more information please visit the [GKE Documentation - Specifying cluster version](https://cloud.google.com/kubernetes-engine/versioning#specifying_cluster_version).

 ![GKE Cluster in the Google Cloud Console](./imgs/gke-cluster.png)